arethashwalls/BookMS/README.md

 * X move auth to cookies and add cookie-check to routing X
 * add lifespan to cookies and logout button
 * figure out how to serve securely
-* turn author selector in new book into checkboxes or something
+* X turn author selector in new book into checkboxes or something X
 * Add intructional text
+* add view page for individual pages, books, authors
+* add delete button to books